CalebiroLab/sm_bArr/README.md

 After excluding trajectory coordinates that lie outside the region of interest, the output of u-track is converted to a custom format using the script ‘utrack_to_OBJ_v1.m’, which reorganises compound trajectories from u-track into separate objects.
 The script is adapted from
 >Cocucci E. et al. The First Five Seconds in the Life of a Clathrin-Coated Pit.
 Cell 150, 3 495-507 (2012).

 This will generate an intermediate file ‘{movie_name_basis}-C{n}_gui2.mat’ a the file containing trajectories in our format named ‘{movie_name_basis}-C{n}_gui2_steps.mat’ in the folder ‘global_folders.rawfolder’.
-‘{movie_name_basis}-C{n}_gui2.mat’ file contains three variables:
+The ‘{movie_name_basis}-C{n}_gui2.mat’ file contains the following:
-1. OBJ: a structure where data coordinates are contained in OBJ.xR and OBJ.yR and spot intensities in OBJ.trjRB, when a molecules disapears the last coordinate is repeated for all subsequent frames.
+1. OBJ: a structure where data coordinates are contained in OBJ.xR and OBJ.yR and spot intensities in OBJ.trjRB.
 2. OBJ2: a structure where data coordinates are contained in OBJ2.xR and OBJ2.yR and spot intensities in OBJ2.trjRB, when a molecules disapears all subsequent frames are NaN.
 3. IFO: structure containing informations on the data.
 4. TME: variable containing the time point corresponding to each frame